RebelTechnology/OpenWare/Oneiroi/README.md

 # Oneiroi firmware

 Firmware for Befaco's Oneiroi.
-Developed by Roberto Noris.
+Developed by Roberto Noris (<https://github.com/hirnlego>).

 ## Building and flashing the firmware